patx/micropie/README.md

 This will install MicroPie along with `jinja2` for template rendering and `multipart`/`aiofiles` for parsing multipart form data.

 ### **Minimal Setup**
-You can also install MicroPie without dependencies via pip:
+You can also install MicroPie without ANY dependencies via pip:
 ```bash
 pip install micropie
 ```